dasaderi/Mozilla_Fellowship/my_application.md

 The many success stories born in this community give me the confidence that cultural change driven by grassroots efforts is not only possible, but is sustainable.
 With PREreview, I want to ensure community contributions continue to be at the core of our mission, because solutions created in the vacuum without targeted communities at heart might move fast, but rarely go far.
-Our fantastic advisory board, and a partnership with the organization Future of Research (futureofresearch.org) will help us craft our focus on ECRs and guide us in the process of securing funding.
+Our fantastic advisory board, and a partnership with the organization [Future of Research](futureofresearch.org) will help us craft our focus on ECRs and guide us in the process of securing funding.

 ## What research fields are you in?
 (200 char)